 You will qualify for care and support if:

-Agreeing a package of care
+Agreeing a local authority care package

 Did you know?